Simple Steamed Potatoes with Herbs

 Plus, this recipe is a wonderful side for a special holiday dinner or can be paired with comforting dishes for a cozy Sunday supper.
 Of course, it is also a basic side for a busy but tasty weeknight dinner.
 It’s healthy, easy to make, and pairs well with so many meals.

+- Thin-Skinned Potatoes: Be sure to use waxy potatoes.
+(See our note below to learn the difference between russet or floury potatoes.)
+In the market, thin-skinned waxy potatoes can be sold as any of the following: Yukon Gold, Red Potatoes, Red Bliss, Baby Potatoes, New Potatoes, White Potatoes, Chef’s Potatoes and more!
+Any color or even a mix of waxy potatoes will work.
 No matter which size or color you choose, the key to perfectly steamed potatoes is to cut them so they are even in size.
 If you work with mini or baby potatoes, no need to cut them; however, the cooking time will vary slightly.

-Fresh herbs add a flavorful freshness to this dish.
+- Chopped Fresh Herbs: Fresh herbs add a flavorful freshness to this dish.
 We used a blend of parsley, dill, and chives; however, feel free to use your own blend, keeping with tender stemmed herbs such as tarragon or basil.
 Woody herbs like rosemary or thyme are too strong for this savory dish.

-• Pepper, preferably white pepper
+- Seasonings: Pepper, preferably white pepper and coarse kosher salt.

 How To Steam Potatoes